paultopia/pdfmerge/readme.md

 pdfmerge outfile.pdf
 ```

-merge every pdf file in directory in ABC order to outfile.pdf
+merge every pdf file in directory in ABC order by filename to outfile.pdf

 <hr>